mlcommons/ck/README.md

 and effectively compact "bit data";
 * use built-in web server to enable interactive graphs and articles.

-We hope that our approach will enable truly open, collaborative, agile and reproducible research, experimentation and knowledge sharing while keeping it as simple as GitHub and Wikipedia.
+We hope that our collaborative approach will help dramatically accelerate knowledge discovery via truly open, agile and reproducible research, experimentation and knowledge sharing while keeping it as simple as GitHub and Wikipedia.
 See our recent vision paper at DATE'16, artifact sharing and evaluation initiative for major computer systems' conferences, and live demo with reproducible and interactive articles for more details:
 * http://bit.ly/ck-date16
 * http://cTuning.org/ae
 * http://cknowledge.org/repo